Wednesday's Child: Kion

 His case worker tells us Kion is always on the move.
 He can be silly and loves to joke around.
 He'd fit best with a family who are patient, and understanding.

-If you'd like more information about Kion or any of the other kids in need of adoption, call Adopt Kansas Kids at 877-457-5430, or go to adoptKSkids.org.
+If you'd like more information about Kion or any of the other kids in need of adoption, call Adopt Kansas Kids at 877-457-5430, or go to